Flexible Spending Accounts

 - Unused Health Care FSA contributions that are carried over into the next plan year must be used to pay for or reimburse eligible health care expenses for you and your tax dependents.

-- Unused amounts under the previously stated minimum or over the maximum permitted for the plan year are forfeited under the IRS “Use It or Lose it” rule.
+- Unused amounts under the previously stated minimum or over the maximum permitted for the plan year are forfeited under the IRS “Use It or Lose” rule.
 This means that you may carry over a minimum of $100 and a maximum permitted for the plan year of unused contributions in your Health Care FSA into the next year.

 Dependent Care FSA